tomhiskey/tom-personal-site-jekyll/about.md

 – *360 feedback from a colleague, May 2020*

-I'm a product design manager at [Thriva](https://thriva.co/), in London.
+I'm a product design manager / design lead at [Thriva](https://thriva.co/), in London.

 My pronouns are he/him.

-I'm in the office a few days a month.
-The rest of the time I work remotely from home in York.
+I care about supporting people, growing teams, building human-centered products and shaping strategy.

+I’ve been in management roles since 2019.
+I strive to create safe spaces where people can be their best selves, develop in their careers and enjoy solving meaningful problems.
 ![Tom at a design crit with Farewill colleagues](/images/Farewill-design-crit-arrow.webp "Me at a design crit")

 ## <a name="user-manual"></a>My user manual